Lunar-arch/Lunar-arch.github.io/README.md

 # Upcoming updates
-Make sure to check this repository often for any changes i might have made.
+Make sure to check this repository often for any changes I might have made.
 I make commits very often, so stay posted.

 # To-do List
 - BTD 1-4